-What Is a PAYE Tax Calculator?
+What is a PAYE Tax Calculator?

-Some may be fill-in-the-blank type questions whilst others may require a simple yes or no. There may be some questions on certain PAYE Tax Calculators which you can answer from a drop down menu.
+Some may be fill-in-the-blank type questions whilst others may require a simple yes or no. There may be some questions on certain PAYE tax calculators which you can answer from a drop down menu.
 You will find that there are variations in the questions asked amongst different software programs, but essential information will remain the same.

 Basic Information Required

-If you are using a PAYE Tax Calculator for your own taxes you can find your tax code either on your P45 which you receive from your employer or on your PAYE Coding Notice you receive from HMRC.
+If you are using a PAYE calculator for your own taxes, you can find your tax code either on your P45 which you receive from your employer or on your PAYE Coding Notice you receive from HMRC.
 You normally receive this just before the beginning of each tax year but you may receive a new one if your circumstances change requiring a new tax code.

-Using a PAYE Tax Calculator
+Using a Payroll Calculator

 Read the questions carefully on the screen and answer them as accurately as possible.
 As mentioned you may be asked for your tax code.
-You will most likely be asked for the time period you are being paid for, such as weekly, two weekly or monthly.
-You may be asked questions such as if this on a week 1 or month 1 basis and then you will be asked your gross pay for the time period.
+You will most likely be asked for the time period you are being paid for; such as weekly, two weekly or monthly.
+You may also be asked questions such as if this on a week one or month one basis and then you will be asked your gross pay for the time period.